adityaraman27/flappy-game-ai/README.md

 ### How it Works:

 1. Population of birds is created.
-2. Each bird is controlled using a neural network.
+2. Each bird is controlled by a neural network.
-3. Each bird receives inputs such as:
+3. Each bird receives a set of inputs:
    * Bird's vertical position
    * Distance from pipe gap

-4. Based on this information, the bird determines whether to jump or not.
+4. Based on this information, the bird decides to jump or not.

-5. Each bird is assigned fitness points based on:
+5. Each bird is given fitness points based on:
    * Survival time
    * Number of pipes passed